 A different take on rural brewing can be found at Brewery Terra Firma, the area’s first “farm to mug” brewery, on a century-old farm south of Traverse City that grows most of its own ingredients.
-There’s no old barnwood in their taproom; it’s a bright airy space, built from scratch, but there’s also a really nice patio out back where you can sip your beer in a bit of pastoral quiet, listen to the bees making Bee Hive Honey Blonde (a good hot-weather choice, by the way) and watch the wind blowing through the tall grass meadows.
+There’s no old barnwood in their taproom; it’s a bright airy space, built from scratch, but there’s also a really nice patio out back where you can sip your beer in a bit of pastoral quiet and watch the wind blowing through the tall grass meadows.

 For a small-town brewpub, the Lake Ann Brewery gets surprisingly crowded on summer evenings.
 Fortunately, there’s a nice grassy beer garden out back where people can hang out with their kids to enjoy some beer and food.
 (The brewery doesn’t have a restaurant, but you’re invited to order from the pizzeria next door, which will deliver the food to your table.)